ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

      --exclusive --mem=0

-  GPU NVIDIA MIG (GPU slicing) for the A100 will be supported at a future date.
+  GPU NVIDIA MIG (GPU slicing) for the A100 is not supported at this time.

 .. _preempt: